Air locks in plumbing and central heating systems

 Micro leaks entraining air can be anywhere in the negative pressure zone of the system pipework.
 The closer they are to the negative side of the pump, the more air they can entrain.
 Micro leaks can be very difficult to find but in a well installed system they are much less likely.

 Can sealed central heating systems pull in air?

-I'm not a physicist but I would guess that the required localised drop in pressure needed to entrain air in a sealed central heating system is caused by a venturi effect.
-If anyone has a definitive answer to this I'd be glad to hear it.
+Sealed systems do build up gases in the radiators under some circumstances.
+Since most sealed systems are pressurised to between 1 and 1½bar (above atmospheric pressure) it seems illogical that air could be pulled in but I’m not sure.
+I’m not a physicist but it might be possible that the required localised drop in pressure needed to entrain air in a sealed central heating system could be caused by a venturi effect.
+If anyone has a definitive answer to this I’d be glad to hear it.